What is Right Livelihood?

 After the printing process, the original diploma sheets have been scanned and assembled into digital originals.
 Digitalization has also, alongside a generally smoother production, made it possible to include the individual jury citations for each of the Laureates on the Diplomas.

 The actual diplomas which are handed out to the Recipients at the Award ceremony are produced by Giclée fine art print, a digital graphic arts technology in the form of high-quality inkjet printing with age-resistant ink on artistic paper.
 After the Giclée print, the Laureates’ names are added to the Diplomas in calligraphy.
-Then, the diplomas are signed by Jakob von Uexkull, Founder President of the Right Livelihood Award, and Monika Griefahn, Chair of the board.
+Then, the diplomas are signed by the Executive Director and the Chair of the Board.

 Handed out by Heart

-Finally, the diplomas are mounted in frames behind glass and an acid-free passe-partout – ready to be handed out at the annual award ceremony in the Swedish Parliament.
+Finally, the diplomas are mounted in frames behind glass and an acid-free passe-partout – ready to be handed out at the annual award presentation.

 Glimpses of the process